Interim Coordinator of the Writing Center

 Title: Interim Coordinator of the Writing Center

-Description: Under the supervision of the Chair of the Department of English, the Interim Coordinator of the Writing Center is responsible for supervising the Writing Center weekdays (M – F) from 9:00 a.m. to 5:00 p.m. for Fall, January, and Spring terms.
-Furthermore, the Interim Coordinator will teach English 101: Writing Tutorial; English 300: Teaching Assistant in Composition; English 208: The Anatomy of English (as needed).
-This is a full-time (35 hours per week), 10-month position (August 15 – June 15).
+Description: Under the supervision of the Chair of the Department of English, the Interim Coordinator of the Writing Center is responsible for supervising the operations of the Writing Center weekdays (M – F) from 9:00 a.m. to 5:00 p.m. for Fall, January, and Spring terms.
+Furthermore, the Interim Coordinator will teach courses necessary for the Writing Competency Program; train and supervise Peer Writing Tutors; coordinate placement and assessment of students through the program; and collect data and analytics for program evaluation.
+This is a full-time (35 hours per week), 10-month position (August 13 – June 13).

-- Teach English 101: Writing Tutorial; English 300: Teaching Assistant in Composition; and English 208: The Anatomy of English (as needed).
+- Teaches English 101: Writing Tutorial and English 300: Teaching Assistant in Composition

-- Supervise the operation of the Writing Center weekdays (M – F) from 9:00 a.m. to 5:00 p.m. for Fall, January, and Spring terms.
+- Supervises the operation of the Writing Center weekdays (M-F) from 9:00 a.m. to 5:00 p.m. for Fall, January, and Spring terms.

-- Hire and supervise a requisite number of work-study employees to serve as Writing Center receptionists.
+- Hires and supervises a requisite number of work-study employees to serve Writing Center administrative needs.

-- Work in concert with administrators from OAA and CSS, coordinate and advise on placement exams for all entering students, and assemble a team of specialists to evaluate written placement exams.
+- Working in concert with administrators from Academic Affairs and Center for student Success, coordinates and advises on placement exams for all entering students, and assembles a team of specialists to evaluate written placement exams.

-- Advise Hartwick faculty to appropriate grading rubrics and learning outcomes for WL3 courses.
+- Advises Hartwick faculty on appropriate grading rubrics and learning outcomes for Writing-Designated courses.

-- When necessary, consult with faculty advisors or CSS staff concerning selected students’ progress or needs.
+- When necessary, consults with advising or student support staff concerning selected students' progress or needs.

-- In consultation with the Chair of the English Department, revise procedures in order to enhance the support the Writing Center delivers to Hartwick students seeking either to fulfill their Writing Competency requirements or to secure competent counsel relative to drafting formal essays.
+- In consultation with the Chair of the English Department, revises procedures in order to enhance the support the Writing Center delivers to Hartwick students.

 - Participation in signature College events such as Opening Convocation, Honors Convocation, Commencement, Student Scholarship Showcase, Admissions Open Houses, and other events as specified by supervisor.